Bridgerton (novel series): Critical response

 People ranked The Viscount Who Loved Me, a perennial fan favorite, as the best book of the Bridgerton series for its enemies-to-lovers trope "full of banter and chemistry" with character development for the central couple, "both as a pair and on their own."

-The Duke and I was criticized for the inclusion of non-consensual sex between Simon and Daphne which amounted to marital rape.
-Critics pointed out that it failed to acknowledge the difficulties of male victims of rape, especially since Simon was traumatized after the event.

 On the Way to the Wedding won the Romance Writers of America RITA Award in 2007.
 In 2002, To Sir Phillip, With Love was named one of the six best mass market original novels of the year by Publishers Weekly.

 Sales

 Well-received when they were first published, the novels received a surge on book sales when the Netflix series Bridgerton premiered its first season in December 2020, and again, for its second season in March 2022.
 Several titles in the series have been on The New York Times bestseller list, including at several weeks #1 with The Duke and I and The Viscount Who Loved Me.